p4535992/taters/foundryvtt/FVTT-LINEE-GUIDA-ASSETS.md

 - [discord-audio-pipe](https://github.com/QiCuiHub/discord-audio-pipe)
   - Gratuito
   - Simple program to send stereo audio (microphone, stereo mix, virtual audio cable, etc) into a discord bot.
+  - I use [Discord audio pipe](https://github.com/QiCuiHub/discord-audio-pipe/) coupled with a [virtual audio cable](https://vb-audio.com/Cable/index.htm), the combination of which allows you to connect a bot to Discord from your local computer and stream media to your voice channel.
+This has the added benefit of keeping the music stream as a separate client so other people can manage the volume as they like.
+With this setup, you can't stream directly from YT/Spotify/etc but there are other tools you can use to download those media files should you so choose.